BlueberryPwn/blueberrypwn.github.io/README.md

 # Portfolio

-This is a web application that acts as my personal portfolio.
+This is my personal portfolio.